mresti/ruby-style-guide/README.md

-This style guide has been modified from the original [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide) to clarify or add points that pertain to the code written maintained by the CloudForms team.
+This style guide has been modified from the original [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide) to clarify or add points that pertain to the code written and maintained by the CloudForms Management Engine team.
 Please see the commit history for the changes made.

 # Prelude